Not A Fun Task

 It’s become a trend lately for strangers to message randomly on Facebook asking if you need a helper.
-I haven’t tried this before so I have no experience about it but my gut just screams “No!!!” at the idea.
+I haven’t tried this before so I have no experience about it but my gut just screams “No!” at the idea.

 Keep an open mind, but trust your gut.
-One of my good friends hired someone who looked iffy to her, but she didn’t want to seem judgmental, and the iffy helper tried to kill herself in their home after a few weeks.
+One of my good friends hired someone who looked iffy to her because she didn’t want to seem judgmental, and the iffy helper tried to kill herself in their home after a few weeks.
 Trust your gut!
 If there’s ever a least inappropriate time to judge, it would be to someone who you’re placing your trust to in caring for your kids.

 No For Us

 It’s common for applicants to ask for pamasahe nowadays.
 Our yaya who has been with us for two years so far was a blind leap of faith.
 We had no way to know if she was going to come after we sent her pamasahe from the province.